Benefits of the Yellow Ribbon Program

 all resident tuition & fees for a public school

 - an exception to this exists for students enrolled in private schools in AZ, MI, NH, NY, PA, SC or TX.
-In these cases we will pay the higher of the actual tuition & fees or the highest public in-state undergraduate tuition & fees
+In these cases we will pay the lower of the actual tuition & fees or the highest public in-state undergraduate tuition & fees

 Your actual tuition & fees costs may exceed these amounts if you are attending a private school or are attending a public school as a nonresident student.

 Institutions of Higher Learning (Degree Granting Institutions) may elect to participate in the Yellow Ribbon Program to make additional funds available for your education program without an additional charge to your GI Bill entitlement.

 Institutions that voluntarily enter into a Yellow Ribbon Agreement with VA choose the amount of tuition and fees that will be contributed.
 VA will match that amount and issue payment directly to the institution.

 Click here for FAQs about the Yellow Ribbon Program

 For more information see our Yellow Ribbon Program Pamphlet

 Only veterans entitled to the maximum benefit rate (based on service requirements) or their designated transferees may receive this funding.
 Active duty servicemembers and their spouses are not eligible for this program (child transferees of active duty servicemembers may be eligible if the servicemember is qualified at the 100% rate).